 Family-friendly and insanely easy, Vegan French Toast Sticks are what breakfast dreams are made of.
 Sliced bread?
-Nah, it’s way more entertaining as batons that you can dunk and swish in maple syrup--fun for kids and the young at heart!
+Nah, it’s way more entertaining as batons that you can dunk and swish in syrup--fun for kids and the young at heart!

 This post may contain affiliate links.
 See our disclosure policy for details.

 Hey Internet, it’s been a hot minute since I shared a breakfast recipe with you all, and I’m excited to be sharing this one with you today.
 It’s easy, quick, and insanely delicious: vegan French toast sticks!

 Most French toast, that seems to go by a variety of names including Poor Knights of Windsor (??), is bread that is soaked in egg and milk, then fried.
 Nowadays it is often rolled in sugar or cinnamon sugar afterward.